 Also non-repayable Grants for improving the levels of home insulation are still available to tenants.

 What are the MEES and Regulations?

-Under the Energy Efficiency (Private Rented Property (England & Wales)) Regulations 2015, MEES, from 1st April 2018, it will be unlawful to let out domestic properties which have an Energy Performance Certificate rating of F or G.
+The Energy Efficiency (Private Rented Property (England & Wales)) Regulations 2015, are often referred to as MEES.
+It is unlawful to let out domestic properties which have an EPC rating of F or G.

 Why were the MEES and Regulations introduced?

 The regulations were made to improve energy efficiency of privately rented homes.
-Thus helping to meet UK targets of CO2 emission reductions under the Energy Act 2011.
+Thus helping to meet UK targets of Carbon emission reductions under the Energy Act 2011.

 Who does MEES affect and when?

-From 1st April 2018, the regulations apply to landlords/property owners upon granting a lease to a new tenant, or lease renewals to an existing tenant.
+From 1st April 2018, the regulations apply to landlords/property owners upon granting a lease to a new tenant.
+It also applies to lease renewals to an existing tenant.